esluyter/ESThing/README.md

 ## Open Stage Control

-Open `osc/open-stage-demo-custom.js` and fix the path name to wherever your install is.

-Then with these settings in Open Stage Control
+With these settings in Open Stage Control (locate `osc/open-stage-demo-custom.js` for your custom module)

 <img width="862" height="636" alt="Screen Shot 2025-07-30 at 21 16 21" src="https://github.com/user-attachments/assets/9a7c8760-e97d-4f65-95b3-ee2b3fabb597" />

-Run it.
+Click the play button to run it.
 It should automatically open this interface:

 <img width="1188" height="1135" alt="Screen Shot 2025-07-30 at 21 17 17" src="https://github.com/user-attachments/assets/c3966205-9df7-40d7-97a5-91f2bc53299b" />